$\texttt{Spglib}$: a software library for crystal symmetry search: Primitive cell search

 \subsection{Step (d): Thinning out pure translations}

-Some of the pure translations are removed to re-examine the current pure translations using the shortened tolerance value.
-For this, the same routine as the step (k) is used.
-This operation is usually much less computationally expensive than restarting the step (a) with the shortened tolerance value.
+Some of the pure translations that do not satisfy the condition~(\ref{eq:prim-basis-cond}) are discarded by re-examining the existing pure translations with a tightened tolerance value.
+Typically, this operation is far more computationally efficient than restarting from step (a) with a tightened tolerance value.